Ayms/bitcoin-transactions/README.md

 	amount+dev fees+network fees=prevamount

 But this is easy to make mistakes, then we have added the ``testamount`` feature which is recommended to use before using the ``create`` command where you explicity say how much network fees you want to pay

+Same applies for multisig transactions, the delta, if any, will be refunded to your multisig address as you can see in [example-3.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-3.js)

 ### Setting/Checking your parameters